 In the 1850's, attendance waned until a revival was held in 1858, and membership increased from 7 to over 100.
 Shortly thereafter, in 1860, just before the start of the Civil War, the church built a one-room brick structure on a plot of land where our current building stands.
 The women sat on the west side of the aisle; the men on the east side.

 The third building was dedicated in 1899, remodeled in 1930 and again in 1938 for the centennial celebration.
 A Sunday School class annex was added in 1958.

-The current building, in the same location, was completed in 1971.
+The fourth building, in the same location, was completed in 1971.
 At that time, the church bell, from the previous building (weighing 721 pounds) was given to a church in Haiti to call people to worship there.
-Some beams from the 1899 building were salvaged by a member, Clyde Winchester, and were used to construct a rugged cross which is mounted in the current sanctuary.
+Some beams from the 1899 building were salvaged by a member, Clyde Winchester, and were used to construct a rugged cross.

 On August 13, 2023, the Church had it's first worship service in a newly constructed facility, located at the intersection of Averitt and Stop 18 in Greenwood, directly across the street from Greenwood Middle School.
 The service was led by Rev. Dr. Sean D. Holloway as Senior Pastor.
 Sandra Canizares as Director of Worship Arts, the Praise Team and the FBC Choir.